 This time of year offers business people a unique opportunity.
 Getting the chance to thank the people who make your business possible should not be overlooked, or wasted, because you didn't take the time to do it right.

 The good news is that being creative, being thoughtful, and saying thank you need not either be expensive or overly time consuming.

 Example: This year my pals at Staples have created an online Holiday Shopping Center where you can find all sorts of great gifts that show your business associates that you not only appreciate them, but you took the time to think out of the box and get them something cool and unique that fits them.

 For instance, what about giving that special employee who loves music so much a pair of Beat headphones?
 Or how about giving the road warrior in your life an electronic luggage scale?
+Or for technology and fitness nuts, why not look into gifting superwatches?
 The Staples center has gifts for co-workers, kids, him, her, under $25, under $50 – you name it.
 We highly recommend you to check one of those review websites like neworganizing.com before making any purchase – you want to make 100% sure those products are not an online scam.

 Maybe the part of this e-store that I like the best is the “gift swap,” which has cool items like a 9-piece spa set, a sports duffel, and a 10-piece gardening set – you know, the sorts of gifts you would never bring to a white elephant party because you would not want to part with them.

 How to use the holidays to grow your business?

 Join me and Staples tomorrow for a LinkedIn Q&A on the Staples' Succeed: Small Business Network.
 We go live at 10 AM EST!
 I'll be answering your questions and comments all day.